ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

 {{% mefig "genealogy/1939-source2-pageb" "300" "img,link" /%}}
 </div>

-What follow is based initially on the data from the archived version of MillsAncestry.org with supplemental or contradictory information from the second source in brackets, beginning with Edward's parents, and further supplementing with what we think we know of Edward's family.
+What follows is based initially on the data from the archived version of MillsAncestry.org with supplemental or contradictory information from the second source in brackets, beginning with Edward's parents, and further supplementing with what we think we know of Edward's family.

 <blockquote class="quote-only">